 See the original chandeliers, drapes, gambling tables, jukebox, grand piano, and 9-foot bar painting marked with 6 bullet holes.

-Being the venue for many fights between lawless people inhabiting at the time, the theatre stands as a testimony to those violent days displaying more than 140 bullet holes in the wall and ceiling.
+Being the venue for many fights between lawless people inhabiting it at the time, the theatre stands as a testimony to those violent days, displaying more than 140 bullet holes in the wall and ceiling.

 Located across the street from the Tombstone Mercantile, the Bird Cage Theater is one of the rumoured haunted places in the town, and if you are up for something spooky, I highly recommend joining the ghost tour of the theatre in the evening.